leonstel/leonstel.github.io/blogs/xmen_part1.md

 // Initiated the GoogleMapInstance for later use initGoogleMaps();

-// Place the virtual DOM element in which the google map has ben place
+// Place the virtual DOM element in which the google map has been place
 // in the actual DOM
 document.querySelector('body').appendChild(googleMapsInstance.el);